 The Pleasant Bay Alliance of Harwich, Ma., released its Erosion Management Guidelines for Pleasant Bay.
-The 37-page document outlines best practices for towns and property owners to manager erosion and cope with rising sea levels without disrupting sediment flow.
+The 37-page document outlines best practices for towns and property owners to manage erosion and cope with rising sea levels without disrupting sediment flow.

 According to local news source The Cape Cod, the document was completed with members of the alliance’s coastal workgroup, including conservation commissioners, conservation agents, state regulators and other coastal experts.